South Korea says North Korean soldier defects to South

-SEOUL, South Korea (AP) — South Korea’s military says a North Korean soldier has fled across the countries’ heavily fortified border to defect to the South.
+SEOUL, South Korea (AP) — A North Korean soldier fled across a heavily fortified border to defect to South Korea early Saturday, the military in Seoul said, just as the rivals began taking steps to reduce military tensions.

-South Korea’s Joint Chiefs of Staff says South Korean soldiers escorted the defector to safety early Saturday after finding him moving south of the eastern side of the military demarcation line that bisects the Koreas.
+South Korean soldiers escorted the defector to safety after finding him moving south of the eastern side of the military demarcation line that bisects the Koreas, South Korea’s Joint Chiefs of Staff said in a statement.

-The defection comes as the North and South Korean militaries push to reduce tensions across their border.
+South Korean authorities plan to question the defector over the details of his escape.
+The Joint Chiefs of Staff said it had not observed any unusual activity from North Korean troops in the area where the defection happened.

-South Korea’s Defense Ministry says the Korean militaries completed removing 20 front-line guard posts and land mines from a border area where they plan to start their first-ever joint search for remains of soldiers killed during the 1950-53 Korean War.
+It comes as the North and South Korea have pushed to implement a wide-ranging military agreement reached in September to reduce tensions across their border.

 Most Read Nation & World Stories